TheRealKasumi/NikoLight/documentation/build.md

 ```

 When this is the case, you successfully built the TesLight controller.
+Success!
 Now search for a WiFi network called `TesLight`.
 Connect to it using the default password `TesLightPW` and open up `192.168.4.1` in your browser.
 Now the TesLight UI should show up.
-Bookmark this page so that you will not forget about it.
+Bookmark this page so that you will not forget it.
+Alternatively, you can also try to "install" the UI on your device.
+Since it is a ReactJS based UI, some devices offer support for this.

-From here you can control your LED's.
+From here you can control your LEDs.
 But don't forget to connect to the `TesLight` WiFi first.
-The password can be changed in the settings.
+The ssid and password can be changed in the settings.
+I am sure you will figure out how the UI works :) .